xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

    Abstract
       This is the first of a series of SerialEM notes I have wanted to write for a while.
-An application of using SerialEM, even a very simple, might be very useful and "handy" for a SerialEM user.
+An application of using SerialEM, even a simple one, could be very useful and "handy" for a SerialEM user.
 I try to give more explanantion for what I did, rather than to just present plain lines of codes (yes, SerialEM scripting code) so that it can be helpful for a SerialEM user, especially a new comer to understand better how SerialEM works.